modal-labs/doppel-bot/README.md

 ### (Optional) Set up Weights & Biases

-To track your fine-tuning runs on [Weights & Biases](https://wandb.ai), you'll need to create a Weights & Biases account, and then [create a Modal secret](https://modal.com/secrets/create) with the credentials (click on **Weights & Biases** in the secrets wizard and follow the steps).
-Then, set [`WANDB_PROJECT`](https://github.com/modal-labs/doppel-bot/blob/aae3f8675e9052251690997557aa8d4a9ae447e6/src/common.py#L10) in `src/common.py` to the name of the project you want to use.
+To track your fine-tuning runs on [Weights & Biases](https://wandb.ai), you'll need to create a Weights & Biases account, and then [create a Modal secret](https://modal.com/secrets/create) with the credentials (select **Weights & Biases** from the secrets templates and follow the instructions).
+Then, set `WANDB_PROJECT` in `src/common.py` to the name of the project you want to use.

 ### Deploy your app